ryanMegarityART/french-verbs-game/README.md

 My current frontend build-tool of choice is Vite which I have used to initalise a React + TypeScript frontend

-I have added react-bootsrap to the project for easy styling since the UI/UX is not the highest priority in this project
+I have added react-bootstrap to the project for easy styling since the UI/UX is not the highest priority in this project

 backend: